bryanhughes/proto-crudl/README.md

 # proto-crudl
 ------
-An escript that generates protobuffers that map to your releational database, as well as all the Erlang code to handles Create, Read, Update, Delete, and List/Lookup (CRUDL) to and from the protobuffers either as maps or records.
-The tool supports the Erlang `gpb` library, though not required.
+An escript that generates protobuffers and Erlang CRUDL (Create, Read, Update, Delete, List/Lookup) based on your relational data model.
+The tool will generate code that supports either records or maps.
+The tool supports the Erlang [gpb](https://github.com/tomas-abrahamsson/gpb) library, though not required.
 It also only currently support Postgres.

 Aside from simple CRUDL, this tool allows you to generate functions based on any standard SQL query, lookups, and transformations.
 The custom mappings and transformations are very powerful.

-Please look at the `example` directory to an example schema and configuration file to generate not just simple CRUD, but search/lookup operations based on indexed fields, as well as custom mapping queries.
+Please look at the `example` directory to an example schema and configuration file to generate not just simple CRUD, but search/lookup operations based on indexed fields, as well as custom mapping queries including how to use transformations to work with PostGis where you want to tranform lat/lon to geography columns.

 # Installing Erlang
-Make sure you have Erlang/OTP 23 installed.
+Make sure you have a minimum of Erlang/OTP 23 installed.
+Currently, this has only been tested on MacOS.

 ## Mac OS X
 Using Homebrew: